alex-h-stone/spring-boot-microservice-reference/README.md

 When the above requirements have been satisfied, to start the Pet Store microservice:

-1. Start the WireMock stub server:
+1. Start the Wire Mock stub server:
-   `./gradlew startEmbeddedWireMockServer`
+   `./gradlew startEmbeddedWireMock`
 2. Start the in-memory MongoDB server:
    `./gradlew startEmbeddedMongoDB`
 3. Start the microservice: